 In contrast, in America, the National Council of Young Israel, which mostly caters to a modern Orthodox population, does not allow women to serve as president of their synagogues due to serarah.
 Serarah was also invoked in a famous two-part responsum written by Rabbi Moshe Feinstein who was asked whether a widow could be appointed as kashrut supervisor in place of her dead husband, in order to support herself and her son.
-After explaining why a woman could serve in this capacity due to the many Rishonim who disagreed with Maimonides on serarah, he concludes that he was nonetheless advised to uphold Maimonides’ ruling.
+After explaining why a woman could serve in this capacity due to the many Rishonim who disagreed with Maimonides on serarah, he concludes that he feels it advisable to uphold Maimonides’ ruling.
 Instead, he suggested a compromise: a rabbi would formally hold the title of kashrut supervisor while the widow would be hired to do the supervising.
 Even today, serarah remains one of the focal points of all questions regarding women and communal authority, despite near halakhic consensus that communal acceptance obviates the halakhic issues.

 Leadership and Professional Training Programs on the P ath to O rdination

 As noted above, by the early 1990s Talmud study programs began to act to advance their graduates beyond the walls of the Beit Midrash.
 In Israel, Midreshet Lindenbaum opened a program to train women to serve as rabbinic advocates in the rabbinic divorce courts.
 For the first time, women were intensively studying the halakhic laws of divorce in depth, and taking rigorous exams to qualify for jobs that had previously been available only to learned men.
 Eventually, some of their graduates began to work in the rabbinic courts, arguing difficult and complex cases before the judges.
-Two well-known graduates are Dr. Rachel Levmore, and who out of her work with chained women or women unable to get Jewish divorces known as agunot, came to compose two halakhic prenuptial agreements intended to prevent or circumvent drawn out and embittered divorce situations which trap mostly women, and Rivka Lubitch.
-As a consequence of her work with agunot – “chained” women or women unable to get Jewish divorces – Levmore composed two halakhic prenuptial agreements intended to prevent or circumvent drawn out and embittered divorce situations. who wrote a painful and devastating account of her 20 years working as a rabbinic advocate.
-Lubitch, who has worked tirelessly to expose the complex reality of children labeled as mamzerim in Israel, while has experienceding much backlash and personal attacks on for her work.
-She has also written a painful and devastating account of her 20 years working as a rabbinic advocate.
-It must be noted that the last thirty years haves seen some critical advances (not enougenough,h but still, some progress) made in the rabbinic courts in trying to find broader solutions for women trapped and unable to obtain divorces.
-This has beenThese changes have come as the result of collaborations between learned women and men,, as well as who, together with female lawyers, and professional feminist advocates and the assistance of public pressure,, along with tremendous public pressure, pushing have presented these matters this forward as a central, critical and important issues in our time. .